Historical Heroes: Patrick Leigh Fermor

 In 1991 he had declined a knighthood, not wanting to disappoint his wife, Joan.
 They had met in Cairo towards the end of the war and she was the second love of his life.
 Theirs was an unusual marriage, and Paddy was very successful with women.
 Joan had his heart, though.
 When one reads of his life after she died in 2003, I cannot help but be moved.
 Cooper quotes PLF next to a picture of him looking out over the Aegean, ‘I constantly find myself saying, “I must tell that to Joan”; then suddenly remember that one can’t…’

 The first love was Balasha Cantacuzene, a beautiful Romanian aristocrat sixteen years his senior.
-They first met in Athens in 1935 after he had completed his Odyssean trek.
+They met in Athens in 1935 after he had completed his Odyssean trek.
 She was bowled over by his youthful enthusiasm.
 They lived together between Greece and Romania but heartbreakingly their lives were disrupted, like so many others, when war was declared in September 1939.
 Balasha knew she had lost him, probably for good, since there was never any doubt that PLF would volunteer.

 That enthusiasm, though hugely endearing to me, could rub people up the wrong way.
 One of my literary heroes, W. Somerset Maugham, hosted PLF at his house in the south of France.
 Maugham suffered from a stammer which Paddy ridiculed.
 The opportunity for a friendship was dashed and famously Maugham is quoted as saying of PLF, ‘that middle-class gigolo for upper-class women.’

 His yearning for excitement angered the British Consul in Thessaloniki in 1935 during a mini-civil war between republicans and monarchists in northern Greece.
 Paddy was determined to witness the action and so requested permission for him to accompany a Greek regiment as an observer.
 The enraged Consul turned him down, but Paddy went anyway, having taken a horse without asking.
-He was soon arrested as a foreign spy by forces of the crown, but after he was released by an intervention from a friend, he found himself at the rear of a cavalry charge during a brief attack against republican forces.
+He was soon arrested as a foreign spy by forces of the crown, but after he was released by an intervention from a friend, he found himself at the rear of a cavalry charge during a brief attack against republican troops.

 Often his passion for the past spilled into the present.
-One escapade that I would love to emulate, was his repeat of Byron’s famous swim across the Hellespont in 1810.
+One escapade that I would love to emulate was his repeat of Byron’s famous swim across the Hellespont in 1810.
 A Byron devotee, in 1984, with Joan shouting encouragement, Paddy swam a distance of more than four kilometres, from Asia to Europe at the age of 69.
 That is an extraordinary feat of physical endurance for a young man, let alone one approaching 70.
 This in isolation is reason enough to cement the case for ‘Historical Hero.’

 We are now in a world of strict deadlines, with many publishers owned by corporations, leaving little room for those free spirits such as PLF, which is of course to be lamented.
 But all this may suggest Paddy lacked introspection.
 Having never met him, despite my use of ‘Paddy’ throughout this piece, I am reminded of an incident that took place during his time in SOE in Crete that Artemis Cooper relates.
 Whilst handling his weapon in a hut of resistance fighters, the gun went off accidentally killing his comrade Kanaki Tsangarakis.
 So began a blood feud against Paddy from which he was only released more than 30 years later in 1975.
 The thaw in relations was negotiated by George Psychoundakis, author of The Cretan Runner, a brilliant account, from the Cretan perspective, of the years of resistance against the Germans.
 PLF’s love of the island, and absorption into it both linguistically and in appearance was so effective that he easily passed as a native when German troops passed by, and is the stuff of legend – indeed his nom de guerre was Michalis and Filedem.